threepointone/react-act-examples/sync.md

 });
 ```

 Literally the same as the previous example.
 All good and green.
-Niccce.
+Niceee.

 ---